 The Howard Uphoff Art Scholarship is distributed by the Arts Council of Fairfax County at the bequest of the Howard Uphoff estate.
-Seven 1,000 Scholarships are awarded to Fairfax County Public School graduating senior participants in the Scholastic Art and Writing Awards, a nationwide program that recognizes creative teenagers with scholarship opportunities.
+Scholarships are awarded to Fairfax County Public School graduating senior participants in the Scholastic Art and Writing Awards, a nationwide program that recognizes creative teenagers with scholarship opportunities.

-The Arts Council has expanded the Uphoff Scholarships to include funding for students participating in all arts disciplines.
+As of 2013 the Arts Council has expanded the Uphoff Scholarships to include funding for students participating in all arts disciplines.
 By forming new partnerships with scholarship programs run by local arts organizations, the Uphoff Scholarships are able to benefit more students in Fairfax County as they pursue advanced arts studies.
 Currently, the Arts Council awards seven $1,000 awards to students throughout the county.

 Howard Uphoff established this scholarship fund to assist high school students in the fulfillment of their dream for artistic training.
 Recipients must intend to continue their studies of the arts in college.